codesandbox/codesandbox-client/packages/homepage/content/docs/3-deployment.md

 ---
-title: "Deploying your Sandbox"
+title: 'Deploying your Sandbox'
-authors: ["arthurdenner", "CompuIves"]
+authors: ['arthurdenner', 'CompuIves']
 description: "It's possible to deploy your app directly from CodeSandbox"
 ---